dendriel/crow-framework/README.md

 - Add a method to return the game object builder with the engine injected on it, this way allowing the builder to inject the crow components dependencies automatically.
 - Make screen components do no inherit from java.awt components.
+- Allows to pre-load image resources (similar to addAudioClipMetadata from audio)
 - Add background (looping) music to Skeleton Hunter game.

 ## Nice To Have